When does the demand valve of the diluter demand oxygen regulator operate?

 Prepare for the ASA Cabin Atmosphere Control System Test.
 Study with flashcards and multiple choice questions, each with hints and explanations.
 Ace your exam today!

-The demand valve of the diluter demand oxygen regulator operates specifically when the user inhales.
-This mechanism is designed to provide oxygen only during inspiration, ensuring that the user receives oxygen in response to their breathing efforts.
+The demand valve of the diluter demand oxygen regulator operates specifically in response to the user’s inhalation efforts.
+This mechanism is designed to provide a flow of oxygen only when the user inhales, ensuring that oxygen is delivered on demand, which conserves the supply and reduces waste.

 Subscribe